lipalipinski/petclinic-ci/README.md

 - receives artifact version as a parameter;
 - runs Docker container on the slave instance.
 - Make sure that you are able to open the PetClinic start page on 80 port.

+## Dockerfile

+A dockerfile to build a docker image with.
+Assumes a path to .jar file passed with $jarfile argument on build.

+## mvn-settings.xml

+A maven settings to use on app build.
+Needed for Nexus proxy, release and snapshot setup.